BLU Race Logistics Bible

 The Ranch gets virtually no light pollution.
 Therefore, the Ranch gets very dark at night.
 Runners should run with a headlamp and/or carry a flashlight (bring extra batteries).
 For those of you who are new to running at night, please remember to look down when approaching another runner, or when stopping at the aid station.
 You don’t want to blind people.
 Importantly, please make sure your family and/or crew have flashlights and/or headlamps as they will need them when walking around the Ranch at night.

-There is fantastic AT&T cell service at Pathfinder Ranch.
-However, service is very spotty and poor for all other carriers.
+There is AT&T and Verizon cell service at Pathfinder Ranch.
+However, service is a bit spotty and for all other carriers.
 Also, since the Ranch receives its wireless service through limited satellite, you should not count on strong wi-fi service.
+So everyone can access the internet, we ask that runners and guests NOTY stream videos and games while at the Ranch.

 Not allowed.
 ZERO exceptions.
 Pathfinder Ranch rule.
 Pressuring us won’t work.
 We can’t even bring our own beloved dog Zoey.
 Sorry!